-What is a Domain Name and Why Would I Want One?
+What is a Domain Name and Why Would You Need One?

 understood by someone without a computer science degree.